 Calling out event-driven programming as something that makes the code less obvious (Chapter 18) is an interesting take, that I would have hesitated to phrase as such.
 While event-driven programming is certainly more complex, due to no clear flow of control, in real-world scenarios, this is a necessity.
 Both in the case of distributed systems, as well as multi-threaded environments, there is no other option.
 John's suggestion to add a comment for event handlers doesn't cut it in my book.
 Instead, monitoring errors, alerting (for backend code) and logging, uploading, and analyzing logs (for client-side applications) is one way to stay on top of the system working correctly at all times.
 Much of modern programming, from messaging services to frameworks like Fx is moving towards an asynchronous model, where dealing with this complexity is part of the job.

-John is quite in favor of writing comments, an approach I have little love for.
+John is quite in favor of writing comments, an approach I have less love for.
 Three chapters - chapters 12, 13, and 15 are dedicated to this topic, looking at it from different angles.
-In my view, a comment is an invitation for refactoring.
+In general, I like to think of inline comments being an invitation for refactoring.
 This is especially true for code that is well-tested with unit and other automated tests.
 For junior engineers, the advice of writing comments first (Chapter 15 on) is solid.
 The part I do agree with John is how comments should describe things that aren't obvious from the code (Chapter 13).
-But, again, I would challenge the code instead, asking if refactoring would help eliminate the need for a comment.
+After exchanging emails with John, we both agreed that if there are important ideas that cannot be conveyed through the code, then comments are appropriate for them.
+Still, I like to challenge the code instead, asking if refactoring would help eliminate the need for a comment.

 Topics I missed